Pekanbaru, Indonesia – Living With The Locals

 Even though people here are poor themselves, that does not stop them from giving money to street collectors raising funds for the Padang Earthquake relief effort.

-These street collectors are located all over Sumatra at the moment, and people are sparing what they can to help out the effort.
+These street collectors are located all over Pekanbaru and Sumatra at the moment, and people are sparing what they can to help out the effort.

 They also know that Australia (and other countries) are helping out with the relief effort, and I have received many comments of appreciation that my country is helping out.

-I have thoroughly enjoyed the great hospitality shown to me from everyone, and I will never forget it!
+I have thoroughly enjoyed the great hospitality shown to me from everyone in Pekanbaru and surrounds, and I will never forget it!

 It’s been a fascinating insight into the Indonesian way of life, and frankly, people around the world do want the same things.